PTG-Kitware/angel_system/README.md

 The script `/angel_workspace/workspace_build.sh` is available to run.
 This script is used during the image build process, so using this script ensures that the same build method is performed.

+Other directories and files are mounted into the container environment for development purposes and external file sharing.

 This shell will **_NOT_** have the local installation sourced in order to facilitate further safe build actions.